-- IFRS 9, "Financial instruments" IFRS 9 is effective for accounting periods beginning on or after 1 January 2018.
+- IFRS 9 "Financial instruments" Is effective for accounting periods beginning on or after 1 January 2018.
 Early application is permitted provided that all of the requirements in the standard are applied at the same time.
 IFRS 9 will replace IAS 39 "Financial Instruments: Recognition and Measurement".
-The Group is in the process of evaluating the impact of - Amendments to IAS 1: Disclosure Initiative The Amendments are effective for accounting periods beginning on or after 1 January 2016.
+The Group is in the process of evaluating the impact of IFRS 9. - IFRS 10 "Consolidated Financial Statements" The amendments are effective for accounting periods beginning on or after 1 January 2016.
+The amendments provide further clarification as to which subsidiary entities of an investment entity should be consolidated and to the exemption for investment entities to present consolidated financial statements. - Amendments to IAS 1: Disclosure Initiative The Amendments are effective for accounting periods beginning on or after 1 January 2016.
 The Amendments represent the first authoritative output from the IASB's Disclosure Initiative project.
-The Amendments themselves are designed to further encourage companies to apply professional judgment in determining what information to disclose in their financial statements.
+The Amendments themselves are designed to further encourage companies to apply professional judgement in determining what information to disclose in their financial statements.
 Furthermore, the Amendments clarify that companies should use judgement in determining where and in what order information is presented in the financial disclosures.